 Last year, a long layover at the Prague airport left me with time to kill.
 So I did what I usually do.
 Opened Logic and started building a half-baked beat on my laptop.
 For some reason, that track pulled me straight back to a foggy morning at Watford Junction, circa 2010: £2 coffee, grey skies, and the feeling of being a dumb kid in a new country.
 That memory ended up setting the tone and made me want to keep going.

 Twenty-nine tracks later, I guess the half-baked beats had turned into an album.
 Press play above for the full mixtape ride.
-Or find your favorite moments from the album on Spotify, Youtube Music ,and Apple Music.
+Or find your favorite moments from the album on Spotify , Youtube Music , Apple Music and Soundcloud.

 Next